anilsolanki2645/Snowflake_College_Database_Automation__Solution/README.md

 12. Documented and organized the project for ease of use and future collaboration.

 ## Technologies Used:
-- **Snowflake**: Database, Stages, File Formats, Tasks
+- **Snowflake**: Database, Schemas, Stages, File Formats, Procedure, Tasks
 - **AWS**: SNS for alerts, S3 for file storage
-- **Python**: For automation and data manipulation (Boto3, Pandas)
+- **Python**: For automation and Alerting (Boto3)
 - **SQL**: For creating and managing Snowflake objects
-- **Google Colab**: Python script execution for AWS-Snowflake integration
+- **Google Colab**: Python script execution for AWS-Snowflake integration and Alerting

 This **End-to-End College Database Solution** project exemplifies the intersection of Snowflake’s powerful data management features with AWS’s real-time alerting and storage services.
-The result is a scalable, automated pipeline with a strong focus on monitoring, making it ideal for cloud-based ETL workflows.
+The result is a scalable, automated pipeline with a strong focus on monitoring.

 **Note**: Please refer to the comments and instructions within the code to avoid errors or conflicts while working on this project.